Afk-pn/VsdSquadron/README.md

 # Edge AI Deployment on RISC-V (SiFive VSDSquadron)

-This project demonstrates **Edge AI inference on the RISC-V architecture** using the VSDSquadron platform.
+This project explores deployment of lightweight machine learning models on resource-constrained RISC-V embedded hardware using the SiFive VSDSquadron platform.
 It integrates a quantized neural network with RISC-V baremetal code to showcase the future of **TinyML on open hardware**.
-This project also explores deployment of lightweight machine learning models on resource-constrained RISC-V embedded hardware using the SiFive VSDSquadron platform.

 ---